-14.1 School Uniform
+15.1 School Uniform

-- Black blazer with the Trinity School badge - Black V neck school jumper, plain with no logos - Black pleated knee length skirt (no figure hugging/pencil/bandage skirts) or black formal trousers (no denim/combats/jeggings/leggings etc) - White formal school shirt with either long or short sleeves - Standard school tie or Trinity Pupil Leadership tie - Black formal leather/leather like school shoes or black boots up to the top of your ankle.
+- Black blazer with the Trinity School badge - Black V neck school jumper, plain with no logos - Black pleated loose-fitting knee length skirt (no tight/pencil/bandage skirts) or black formal loosefitting trousers (no denim/combats/jeggings/leggings etc) - White formal school shirt with either long or short sleeves - Standard school tie or Trinity Pupil Leadership tie - Black formal leather/leather like school shoes or black boots up to the top of your ankle.
 The footwear must be fully black and have no other colour anywhere.
 Stitching and laces must be black.
 No canvas shoes, sliders or trainer shoes or trainers (including those that are bought from the shoe section of a retailer) - Black socks only.
-No other colour. - Black belt - Black hair accessories only (no durags, no hats, no bonnets, no full head-scarves unless for religious reasons) - The only jewellery permitted is a watch and one pair of small plain studs, that are no bigger than 2mm in diameter.
+No other colour. - Black belt. - Black hair accessories only (no durags, no hats, no bonnets, no full head-scarves unless for religious reasons). - The only jewellery permitted is a watch (non-smart watch) and one pair of small plain studs, that are no bigger than 2mm in diameter.
 One in each ear in any part of the ear.
 Studs must be silver or gold, no diamanté studs.
-No nose or tongue piercings are to be worn.
+No nose, mouth or tongue piercings are to be worn.
 Plastic see through spacers to be used for any other piercing for a set time.
-No bracelets, necklaces or other jewellery unless for religious purposes. - Black or dark blue coat - No hoodies or alternative tops - No scarves on inside the building - Year 7 to Year 10 carry a Trinity school bag and Trinity P.E. school bag - Year 11 may bring their own bag that is suitable to carry all books and equipment needed for learning. - No mobile phones / headphones - No make-up to be worn / no nail varnish or false nails - No fake eyelashes or eyelash extensions (including eyelashes which are considered to resemble natural eyelashes)
+No bracelets, necklaces or other jewellery unless for religious purposes. - Black or dark blue coat. - No hoodies or alternative tops . - No scarves on inside the building. - Year 7 to Year 10 carry a Trinity school bag and Trinity P.E. school bag. - Year 11 may bring their own bag that is suitable to carry all books and equipment needed for learning. - No mobile phones / headphones / smart watches are permitted to be used at any time on the school premises. - No make-up to be worn / no nail varnish or false nails. - No fake eyelashes or eyelash extensions (including eyelashes which are considered to resemble natural eyelashes)

-14.2 Physical Education Uniform
+15.2 Physical Education Uniform

-- Official white polo shirt with Trinity Logo - Plain navy-blue shorts or skirt (no large labels or stripes) - Plain navy-blue leggings or tracksuit bottoms (no large labels or stripes) - Official navy-blue Trinity Sports Hoodie or the official Trinity Rugby Top (no other tops are permitted) - Trainers that are suitable for sport (fashion trainers are not permitted) - Football boots.
-Trainers will not be allowed when using the field due to Health and Safety reasons

-Trinity Kit Bag (no other bag)
+- Official white polo shirt with Trinity Logo. - Plain navy-blue shorts or skirt (no large labels or stripes). - Plain navy-blue leggings or tracksuit bottoms (no large labels or stripes). - Official navy-blue Trinity Sports Hoodie or the official Trinity Rugby Top (no other tops are permitted). - Trainers that are suitable for sport (fashion trainers are not permitted). - Football boots.
+Trainers will not be allowed when using the field due to Health and Safety reasons. - Trinity Kit Bag (no other bag).

-14.3 Uniform Rules
+15.3 Uniform Rules